This video explains how to configure a correlation engine in APEX AIOps Incident Management.

 So this means just because service A is impacted, you don’t want to bundle alerts from the AMERICAS and EMEA clusters together.

 You also noted that in the CMDB some of the values are not spelled consistently, like this for example.
-But we want to treat these as the same service.
+But we want to treat these as the same location.

 Based on the analysis so far, here’s how we want to correlate our alerts for this use case.